 If you enjoy watching TV, movies, and sports, then using a VPN opens up plenty of new content, including the US version of Netflix and other geo-restricted services such as the BBC iPlayer and NBC Peacock.
 A VPN also means you can access the content you’re used to having at home if you travel abroad.
 All you have to do is connect to a Canadian server, and you’re good to go.

-What Makes a VPN The Best Canadian VPN?
+What Makes a VPN The Best VPN Canada?

 You should also choose a service that lets you connect to all the streaming services you want with a great connection speed.
 Several VPN providers fall short here and don’t have the speeds they need to offer the full package.
 Some succeed on all fronts, however, and can definitely be considered the best Canadian VPN.